insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 The ``PUB/SUB`` is convenient when you need to duplicate the same data to multiple subscribers.
 Another use case is real-time data processing: excessive elements are dropped if the pipeline cannot handle the traffic.

-**Source/BIND, Framework/CONNECT**.
-A source is initialized as a server (bind), and a framework connects to it.
-This scheme can be used when the source already delivers multiple streams or the framework handles a single stream provided by the source.
-In this scenario, the source can duplicate the same stream to multiple frameworks simultaneously.
+**Source/BIND, Module/CONNECT**.
+A source is initialized as a server (bind), and a module connects to it.
+This scheme can be used when the source already delivers multiple streams or the module handles a single stream provided by the source.
+In this scenario, the source can duplicate the same stream to multiple modules simultaneously.

 .. image:: ../_static/img/10_adapters_ps_sbfc.png

-**Framework/BIND, Sink/CONNECT**.
+**Module/BIND, Sink/CONNECT**.
 This scheme is used widely.
-A framework duplicates the same data to multiple sinks.
+A module duplicates the same data to multiple sinks.
 A sink can filter out only required data.

 .. image:: ../_static/img/10_adapters_ps_fbsc.png

-**Source/CONNECT, Framework/BIND**.
-A typical scheme when a framework handles multiple streams.
-The framework binds to a socket and adapters connect to that socket.
+**Source/CONNECT, Module/BIND**.
+A typical scheme when a module handles multiple streams.
+The module binds to a socket and adapters connect to that socket.

 .. image:: ../_static/img/10_adapters_ps_scfb.png

-**Framework/CONNECT, Sink/BIND**.
+**Module/CONNECT, Sink/BIND**.
 This is unusual but a correct scheme.
-A sink handles multiple outputs from frameworks to deliver them in a storage, e.g. Kafka or ClickHouse.
+A sink handles multiple outputs from modules to deliver them in a storage, e.g. Kafka or ClickHouse.

 .. image:: ../_static/img/10_adapters_ps_fcsb.png